gabrielofavero/RatedByBibs/README.md

 # Rated!
 By Bibs
-A simple HTML solution that lets you share your gaming rates to Instagram.
-Letterbox style 😁
+A quick way to rate games, movies or TV Shows on your favorite social network 😁